dysphonia, voice Catherine Cawley dysphonia, voice Catherine Cawley

 LSVT loud ® stands for Lee Silverman Voice Technique.
 It is a evidence based Speech and Language Therapy technique that improves loudness for people with Parkinson’s disease.

-What is Lee Silverman Voice Treatment ?
+What is Lee Silverman Voice Treatment UK ?

 LSVT loud ® stands for Lee Silverman Voice Technique.
 It is a evidence based Speech and Language Therapy technique that improves loudness for people with Parkinson’s disease.
 Studies have shown it can also be used in a variety of neurological conditions, such as Stroke, to improve Speech.
 Speech and Language Therapists are certified after a LSVT loud ® training course and an examination.